jeremydaly/serverless-mysql/README.md

 ## Transaction Support
 Transaction support in `serverless-mysql` has been dramatically simplified.
 Start a new transaction using the `transaction()` method, and then chain queries using the `query()` method.
 The `query()` method supports all standard query options.
 Alternatively, you can specify a function as the only argument in a `query()` method call and return the arguments as an array of values.
 The function receives two arguments, the result of the last query executed and an array containing all the previous query results.
 This is useful if you need values from a previous query as part of your transaction.

 You can specify an optional `rollback()` method in the chain.
 This will receive the `error` object, allowing you to add additional logging or perform some other action.
-Call the `commit()` when you are ready to execute the queries.
+Call the `commit()` method when you are ready to execute the queries.

 ```javascript
 let results = await mysql.transaction()